Dental Hygiene

 NOTE: It is the responsibility of each applicant to ensure that all classes from other institutions have been transferred and to ensure that their application is complete.
 Admission to the Dental Hygiene Program is competitive, and the number of students is limited.
 Meeting the minimum requirements does not guarantee acceptance.

-1. Unconditional admission to the college – College application must be submitted by the program application deadline of June 1.
+1. Unconditional admission to the college – college application must be submitted by the program application deadline of June 1.

 2. Student must be in good standing with the college.